We started by confessing that we hadn't done our homework for Namibia.

-An Abrasive Journey
+Damaraland Above: An Abrasive Journey

-Our car and the others started to raise a dry dust that infiltrated the cabin and irritated us, as well as irritating the airways and eyes.
-The sun and temperature soared and the air conditioner succumbed to the invasion of dust.
+Our car and the others raise a dry dust that infiltrates the passenger compartment and irritates us, as much as it irritates the respiratory tract and the eyes.

-As if that wasn't enough, the rollercoaster profile of the itinerary – which passed over rivers and streams exclusive to the rainy season – required us to pay extra attention.
+As if that weren't enough, the roller coaster profile of the itinerary – which passed over rivers and streams that are exclusive to the rainy season – required us to pay extra attention.

-“Is it always going to be like this?" she complains to Sara, sweating, broken, with a dying air, from the place of the dead.
+“Is it always going to be like this?” he complains to Sara, sweaty, slumped, with a dying look, from the place of the dead man.

 Panoramas and the Outlawed Inhabitants of Damaraland

-Well over an hour passed without a shadow of a place to stop, have a drink and refresh ourselves.
+Well over an hour went by without a shadow of a place to stop, drink something and refresh ourselves.

 At half past five in the afternoon, between rocky and stray hills, we found the Damaraland Camp car park.

-As such, we immobilize the car and wait for the transfer to chat with Neil Adams, neighbor of Sabina Waterboer, the usual guardian of the vehicles.
+We immobilize the car.
+We await the transfer chatting with Neil Adams, neighbor of Sabina Waterboer, the usual guardian of the vehicles.

-In any case, we quickly realized that, more than a car park, what was there were lives.
-Exile lives in a no man's land.
+In any case, we quickly realized that, more than a parking lot, what was there were lives.
+Lives of exile in a no man's land.

-Two humble houses had been built on sandpaper.
-Wire fences protected the homes, a few low trees and a few domestic animals inside.
+Two humble houses had been built on sandpaper soil.
+Wire fences protected the homes, a few low trees, and a few domestic animals inside.

 We knew we were in an area crossed by wild animals.
 We started the conversation there.
 "These goats must attract a little bit of everything here, no?"
 “Attract each other”… Sabina's neighbor answers us.

 From time to time, the lions smell them and we find them around here.
-Other times, it’s the brown hyenas.”
-We let the verbiage flow until we feel comfortable.
+Other times, it’s brown hyenas.”

 At a certain point, we couldn't resist: “Don't get us wrong, but… how did you end up in a place like this”